DPDK/dpdk/doc/guides/sample_app_ug/ioat.rst

 *   b BS: set the DMA batch size

 *   f FS: set the max frame size

+*   i SI: set the interval, in second, between statistics prints (default is 1)

 The application can be launched in various configurations depending on provided parameters.
 The app can use up to 2 lcores: one of them receives